 The PCRF shall only assign the packet filter identifier in the Packet-Filter-Identifier AVP for PCC rules created as a result of UE-initiated resource allocation.

-NOTE 1: The UE can only modify packet filters that the UE has introduced and associated resources.
+NOTE 1: The UE can only modify or delete the packet filters that the UE has introduced and associated resources.
 The packet filter identifiers are only needed for packet filters created by the UE.

 For PCC rules modified as a result of UE-initiated resource modification that include the modified Flow-Information AVP, the PCRF shall include the packet filter identifier in the Packet-Filter-Identifier AVP.